Unusual Enrollment History

-An Unusual Enrollment History flag occurs when students receive Federal Aid funding from multiple institutions.
+An Unusual Enrollment History (UEH) flag occurs when you receive Federal Aid funding from multiple institutions.
 The Department of Education will review Federal Aid disbursement information for the past four award years for all FAFSA filers.
-They will assign a "UEH flag" of N, 2, or 3 to the student's FAFSA.
+They will assign a "UEH flag" of N, 2, or 3 to your FAFSA.

-2: indicates an unusual enrollment history which requires review of the student's enrollment records to determine if Central Michigan University must collect additional information about the student's prior enrollment
+- 2 = indicates an unusual enrollment history which requires a review of the student's enrollment records to determine if Central Michigan University must collect additional information about the student's prior enrollment

 If your Student Aid Report from FAFSA has assigned a UEH flag of 2 or 3, you must complete the following steps: